 As a member of the university community, Counseling Services is committed to supporting and disseminating research.
 The office makes efforts to develop collaborations between staff, colleagues and students on empirical research and theoretical papers, both here at the University at Buffalo, and at other colleges and universities.
 Following is some general information about conducting research with our office; please contact us to learn more.

-Consultations are available for campus groups and individuals — including student groups, faculty and staff.
-You can request a consultation to help you deal with a traumatic event on campus, or to help enhance organizational and interpersonal effectiveness.
+Consultations are available for campus members, including students, parents, faculty and staff.
+You can request a consultation if you are concerned about a UB student.
 Contact Counseling Services to learn more.

 In response to COVID-19, our hours of operation and services may have changed.
 Check the link below for the latest information.